garethjns/stable-diffusion/README.md

 # Stable Diffusion

-Fork of `stable-diffusion` 26/08/2022 with added Windows setup notes.
+Fork of `stable-diffusion` 26/08/2022 with added Windows setup and usage notes.

 ## Windows setup
 Tested with a 11GB Nvidia 1080ti in Windows 10.

-1) Clone repo
+1) Clone and cd into repo
    ```
    https://github.com/garethjns/stable-diffusion.git
+   cd stable-diffusion
    ```
 2) Create and activate a Python 3.8 environment using preferred method, e.g.
     ```